darkfire000/gsc-rust/README.md

 You can download and install Docker & Docker-Compose as one package from the <a href="https://docs.docker.com/compose/install/#install-compose">Docker website</a> or install Docker using <a href="https://chocolatey.org/packages/docker">Chocolatey</a>.
 Keep in mind that installing Docker from the website or from Chocolatey requires elevated Powershell permissions.

 ### Linux
 Docker-Compose is available in nearly every distribution repository and typically installs all the required packages as dependencies.
-A typical install command would look something like this:
+Using Debian/Ubuntu as an example, a typical install command would look something like this:

 `` sudo apt install -y docker-compose``